dnordgren/cuneiform/docs/230415 usage of serverless.md

 queue consumption would be a pain.
 Having serverless handle ingest would be easier to manage.

+I'll have to find some way to invoke the Lambdas to ingest as jobs are placed on the queue.
+Assuming I use a Postgres table as the queue, something like https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/PostgreSQL-Lambda.html could work - this would be ideal as event-driven.
+The same Lambda that places the job on the queue could invoke a Lambda to handle the job (just using the queue as persistence/retry/poison queue).
+These would be event-driven.

+Otherwise, I could schedule a Lambda with EventBridge to poll the table and invoke other Lambdas.
+Probably could set up polling within .NET on the web server, too.

+Another Lambda on cron could monitor the jobs queue (Postgres table) for stuck or failed ingest jobs to retry.

 ### CRUD for nodes on page

 - Function 003: Get Cuneiform nodes for page.